15 Great Travel Destinations in Greece for All Tastes

 - Elounda Peninsula All Suite Hotel (9.6/10)

 A true classic for families with children is the versatile island of Crete.
+Crete is a great travel destination in Greece for families.
 There are several different resorts to choose from and you can also drive around Greece’s largest and southernmost island.

 Travelling to Crete is something very special.
 On this large, scenic island with its dramatic history there are both larger cities with a bustling folk life and smaller villages with an everyday life that flows at a leisurely pace.
 The common denominator is the stunning beaches, the crystal clear sea and the lovely feeling of being in Greece.
 The location far south in the Mediterranean provides a summer season that lasts from April to November.
 A fabulous nature, exciting sights and attractive tourist areas make Crete the perfect destination.